Phu Quoc Kien Giang, Vietnam Travel Guide

 Phu Quoc's culinary traditions are heavily influenced by its abundance of fresh seafood.
 Its cuisine shares characteristics with Southern Vietnamese cuisine but stands out with distinct island specialties.

 Refreshing salad with fresh herring, lime, onions, chili, and herbs.
-Served with rice paper, fresh vegetables, and a salty sauce made from fermented fish dip.
+Served served with rice paper, fresh vegetables, and a salty sauce made from fermented fish dip.

-Find it at local seafood restaurants.
+Find it at area seafood restaurants.

 Look for specialist Bún Quậy restaurants in Duong Dong.

-Visit Ham Ninh for the freshest experience.
+Visit Ham Ninh for the most fresh experience.

 Small, colorful, sweet pastries with mung bean, coconut, or taro fillings.
 Popular snacks at local markets.